 Learn basic HTML formatting you can use to format content in your posts and pages …

-The world wide web, your website, your web pages and even your content are all built and powered by a language of code.
+The worldwide web, your web site, your web pages, and even your web content are built and driven by code.

-HTML is one of the main “code” languages used throughout the world wide web, websites, blog pages and also your web content.
+HTML is one of the main “code” languages used in WordPress to format content in your web pages and blog posts.

-- You outsource content work to a web copywriter and receive back files containing formatted text.
-Having some knowledge of HTML helps you better understand your content before you sign off on the work.
+- You outsource your content writing to a freelance writer and receive files containing text formatted with HTML code.
+Knowing basic HTML can help you better proof your content and assess or review the quality of the work before you sign off.

-- Someone creates your site’s content.
-You see a couple of basic text formatting errors, like a word that could have been made bold, or a hyperlink that has not been added to your text.
-Having a little knowledge of HTML will help you change and correct simple mistakes in your copy very quickly without needing to ask (or pay) a webmaster, a web designer, or someone else to do it for you.
+- Someone creates content for your site.
+You spot a couple of text formatting errors, like a sentence that should or should not have been made bold, a missing hyperlink, or a link pointing to an incorrect URL, etc. With a little knowledge of HTML, you can quickly fix these without having to ask, pay, or wait for a webmaster, web designer, or someone else to do it for you.

-- You want to discuss changes on your site with your web designer.
-Having a little knowledge of HTML not only will help you communicate more effectively with web developers and web designers, it can also help to prevent you from being taken advantage of by sales-motivated web service providers.
+- You want to discuss a project, custom work, or changes on your site with a web developer.
+Having basic knowledge and understanding of HTML can help you communicate your technical requirements more confidently and effectively.
+Being knowledgeable when presenting or discussing your ideas can also help you negotiate better with service providers.